 Lots of radio amateurs build their own verticals.
 Most of them tend to stick to vertical antennas with a 1/4 or 1/2 wave sizing.
 Just a happy few build a 5/8 wave vertical antenna.
-This is remarkable, since the 5/8 has the lowest angle of radiation and has about 1dB more gain (compared to 1/4 and 1/2 verticals).
-So the 5/8 should be the favourite choice for DX’ing.
+This is remarkable, since the 5/8 has the lowest angle of radiation and a little bit more gain (depending on ground conditions).
+Whenever you have an open field to place an HF vertical, you should consider the 5/8 for DX’ing.

 To illustrate the differences in antenna length I performed several simulations with different antenna lengths, while everything else (material, ground conditions, etc.) remained the same:

 Adrian PA0RDA and I once bought a bunch of glass fibre masts with a length of 12.5 meters to do experiments with vertical antennas.
 After a successful experiment with a 1/4 wave vertical for 40m we wanted to build a vertical for 20m too.
 The fibre masts are just tall enough to hold a 5/8 vertical for 20m, the idea of building a 5/8 was born.
 After studying different types of verticals we concluded that the 5/8 would be the best vertical for our goal (international contesting and DX’ing).

 After building a 5/8 for 20m we compared received signals with a Hy-Gain AV-12AVQ (vertical for 10/15/20m, acts as a 1/4 wave for 20m).
 DX signals were in most cases just a bit stronger on the 5/8.
 More remarkable and not less important: the noise level was noticeably lower, probably due to the fact that the 5/8 is a monoband antenna and filters out more of the RF spectrum.
 Remember that an antenna is also your first filter/preselector!
 After several years of contesting the 20m band appears one of our most successful bands, with the 5/8 wave vertical antenna being a crucial part of this success.